• Skip to primary navigation

 Teriyaki salmon rice bowl (donburi) in a blue Japanese porcelain bowl with chopsticks, garnished with sesame seeds and green onions.

 This teriyaki salmon bowl recipe is one of our go to recipes for lunch and dinner because it is healthy and packed with umami flavor.
-It goes with just about any vegetable or Japanese side, like Spicy Kani Salad.
+It goes with just about any vegetable or Japanese side, like Kani Salad.
 Best of all, it requires minimal prep and cleanup to make this delicious meal.

 We use our simple, from scratch homemade teriyaki sauce as a marinade and simmer half the batch to make it a glaze.
 The salmon comes out perfectly tender and moist.
 Top it with sesame seeds and thinly sliced green onions for extra flavor!